Official costs of Tokyo Olympics up by 22% to $15.4 billion - WHIZ News

 Organizers in October announced cost reductions of $280 million, cutting out frills including hospitality offerings.
 However, no cuts have been made to the sports program with a full complement of 11,000 athletes and tens of thousands of officials, judges, and sponsors expected to attend.

+Muto acknowledged the cost had increased for the opening and closing ceremonies of the Olympics and Paralympics.
+Organizers were expected to report a figure later in the week.
+Japan’s Kyodo news agency, citing sources close to the committee, reported the increase is about $33 million.

-Decisions about fans and preventive measures for the pandemic are expected to be rolled out in 2021.
+Decisions about fans and preventive measures for the pandemic are expected to be rolled out in the spring.
+Reduced fan numbers will affect ticket sales, a major source of income.

-Japan has controlled COVID-19 better than most countries with just over 2,800 deaths attributed to the virus.
-But new cases have been rising for a month, adding to public skepticism about the Olympics.
+Japan has controlled COVID-19 better than most countries with 3,000 deaths attributed to the virus.
+That milestone was reached on Tuesday.
+New cases have been rising for a month, adding to public skepticism about the Olympics.

-In a telephone poll of 1,200 published this month by Japanese broadcaster NHK, 63% said the Olympics should be postponed or canceled.
-On the opposite side, 27% said the Games should be held.
+In a telephone poll of 1,200 people published this month by Japanese broadcaster NHK, 63% said the Olympics should be postponed again or canceled, and 27% said the games should be held.
 The poll was conducted on Dec.
 11-13.

 The IOC and local organizers have said the Olympics will be canceled if they cannot be held this time.

 The Nikkei newspaper reported last week, citing unnamed sources “familiar with the matter,” that 15 top-tier domestic sponsors will add an estimated $150 million to their contributions.
-It said Japan Airlines, the airline ANA, and the Tobu Skytower were considering contributions.
+It said Japan Airlines, ANA airline, and the Tobu Skytower were considering contributions.

 Nikkei is also a Tokyo Olympic sponsor along with Japan’s other leading newspapers Yomiuri, Mainichi, and Asahi.
 Several regional papers are also sponsors.

-“We would like to increase revenue more than expected although it is challenging,” Gakuji Ito, the organizing committee’s chief financial officer, said.
+“We would like to increase revenue more than expected although it is challenging,” Gakuji Ito, the organizing committee chief financial officer, said.

 Ito said insurance coverage might pay out up to $500 million to help cover increased costs.

-All expenses that the organizing committee cannot cover will fall to the Tokyo Metropolitan Government, Ito said.
+All expenses the organizing committee cannot cover will fall to the Tokyo Metropolitan Government, Ito said.

 Ito was asked if he would seek more money from the IOC.